rickwierenga/rickwierenga.github.io/_posts/2019-07-23-image compressor in Python.md

     return centroids
 ```

 Finally, we got all the ingredients to complete the K-means algorithm.
-We set `max_iter`, the number of iterations, to 10.
+We set `max_iter`, the maximum number of iterations, to 10.
 Note that if the centroids aren't moving anymore, we return the results because we cannot optimize any further.
 ```python
 def find_k_means(X, K, max_iters=10):
     centroids = initialize_K_centroids(X, K)